SCHOOLOFCOREAI

 Experience Note

-This comparison is based on learner questions from SCAI admissions calls, live classes, curriculum planning, and AI project mentoring across AI Developer, Generative AI, Agentic AI, MLOps, and AIOps tracks.
+This comparison is based on recurring learner questions from SCAI admissions calls, live classes, curriculum planning, and project mentoring where developers ask whether to build AI applications first or specialize directly in agent workflows.

 Next Step